Lattice model constructions for gapless domain walls between topological phases: Constructing lattice models of general gapless domain walls

 where $\{\circ\}$ and $\{\bullet\}$ denote vertices in the upper and lower half plane respectively (Fig.~\ref{fig.general-dw}).
 Each local term $H_p^{a,b}$ acts on seven neighboring sites centered at $p$. $H_p^a$ and $H_p^b$ are defined similarly by Eq.~\eqref{eq.H-SPT}, but use two inequivalent cocycles $\nu_a, \nu_b$.
 All $H^a_p$'s commute and all $H^b_p$'s commute, leaving the domain wall as the only nontrivial part of the system.

 To explicitly decouple the domain wall from the bulk, we consider the unitary transformation

 where $\mathcal{A}$ and $\mathcal{B}$ are regions on the lattice, as shown in Fig.~\ref{fig.general-dw}, that mostly represent upper and lower half planes respectively.
-Applying this transformation undoes most of the effect of $U_\nu$ in the construction of the bulk Hamiltonian \eqref{eq.H-SPT}.
 It changes local terms in the bulk into trivial one body interaction, leaving the domain wall explicitly decoupled.
 On the domain wall, the Hamiltonian transforms into

 $i,j,k$ label a triangle whose top or bottom vertex is $p$, while which vertex each of them represents is assigned according to the branching structure (Fig.~\ref{fig.general-dw}).
 Due to the group structure of group cohomology $\mathcal{H}^3(G,U(1))$, we see that the domain wall is defined only by one $3$-cocycle $\nu_{ab}$ rather than two.